analogdevicesinc/precision-converters-firmware/doc/sphinx/source/projects/ad405x_iio/ad405x_iio.rst

 **SDP-K1 :**

-Connect the VIO_ADJUST jumper on the SDP-K1 to 3.3V position to drive SDP-K1 GPIOs at 3.3V
+Connect the VIO_ADJUST jumper on the SDP-K1 to 3.3V position to drive SDP-K1 GPIOs at 3.3V.

-**EVAL-AD4052/AD4050:**
+**Nucleo-H563ZI:**

+Connect the JP4 jumper on the Nucleo-H563ZI board to 3.3V position to drive Nucleo-H563ZI GPIOs at 3.3V.

+**EVAL-AD4052/AD4050/AD4062/AD4060:**

-Please refer to the user guide for the jumper connections on the EVAL-AD4052/AD4050 board
+Please refer to the user guide for the jumper connections on the EVAL-AD4052/AD4050/AD4062/AD4060 board

 ..
 Communication Interface section: